edgestorejs/edgestore/docs/docs/adapters/next.md

 There are 2 adapters available for Next.js.
 The `next-app` (for the app-router) and the `next-pages` (for the pages-router).

-The steps to setup the adapter are in the main [Quick Start](../main/quick-start.mdx) guide.
+The steps to set up the adapter are in the main [Quick Start](../main/quick-start.mdx) guide.